Andrew-Chen-Wang/cookiecutter-django-ecs-github/README.rst

 The deployment is done through Travis CI which does a sorta webhook to a GitHub action which will use several AWS GH Actions to finally deploy your application.
+TODO Actually create that webhook.

-The AWS services that we'll be using are: CodeDeploy, ECS + ECR, Parameter Store, IAM, EC2 Application Load Balancer.
+The AWS services that we'll be using are: CodeDeploy, ECS + ECR, Parameter Store, IAM, Application Load Balancer.
 CodeDeploy is for deploying from the GH action.
 ECS + ECR is where our servers will be located.
 Parameter store will be where we store our secrets/environment variables.
 IAM is for proper security measures of the credentials given to the server AND to GitHub for deployment.